 One of the main objectives of the London Low Emission Construction Partnership has been to carry out dust and emission reduction trials on active construction and demolition sites across London using high quality measurement devices and specialist data analysis tools to assess the impact of a range of abatement techniques.
 So far these trials have included chemical dust suppressants, diesel fuel additives, alternative fuels, hybrid power generators and retrofit after exhaust treatment technology.

 We have also been involved in a measurement campaign characterising diesel emissions from non-road mobile machinery and this new understanding will demonstrate how off-road machine engines are performing in 'real world' environments as well as contributing to a more accurate London Atmospheric Emissions Inventory.

-This page is a developing resource and each of the case studies will be added as the trials are written up by the LLECP team.
+This page is a developing resource and each of the case studies will be added as the trials are written up by the CLEC team.

 - Efficacy of abatement and mitigation techniques used in the control of dust and emissions in the demolition and construction industries - A literature review

 - Portable Emission Measurement System (PEMS) Testing of a 100KVA Generator using Red Diesel and ISO grade Diesel

 - Developing a spatial and fleet disaggregated emissions inventory for NRMM used on HS2 sites